talkkonnect/talkkonnect/README.md

 you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.
-You can also [download](https://talkkonnect.com/wp-content/uploads/2019/01/Readme-13-01-2019.pdf) an "OLDER" PDF version with pictures of this document.
+You can also [download](https://talkkonnect.com/wp-content/uploads/2019/01/Readme-13-01-2019.pdf) an "VERY MUCH OLDER" PDF version with pictures of this document.

 ## License
 [talKKonnect](http://www.talkkonnect.com) is open source and available under the MPL V2.00 license.

-<suvir@talkkonnect.com> Updated 15/February/2020 talkkonnect version 1.46.40 is the latest release as of this writing.
+<suvir@talkkonnect.com> Updated 06/06/2020 talkkonnect version 1.46.41 is the latest release as of this writing.